tlancaster6/InternetOfFish2.0/README.md

 sudo pip3 install sendgrid
 ```

-5) Move into the repo root directory and run pytest to check that everything is working
+5) Move into the repo root directory and run pytest to run a basic battery of tests
 ```
 cd ~/InternetOfFish2.0
 pytest